City Planning & Zoning

 Property rezoning is typically done either for an investor to make a profit or for a homeowner to make his or her property more comfortable.
 Those who purchase a property with the hopes of rezoning for profit are often focused on changing the way that property can be used.
 For example, an investor may want to change a residential property into a commercial property.
 It can also be done by creating multiple lots from a single piece of land.
 Homeowners who are simply trying to improve their own property by building an addition, guest house, or even an outbuilding or garage, will find that rezoning is sometimes a necessary part of the project.

 Each municipal government in Metro Vancouver has a slightly different process for handling rezoning applications.
 The process usually takes anywhere from 90 to 180 days.
-If neighboring property owners have any objections to the rezoning of your property, they will could offer their comments and concerns before the zoning commission makes its decision.
+If neighboring property owners have any objections to the rezoning of your property, they will offer their comments and concerns before the zoning commission makes its decision.

 Many municipalities also require a presentation to an Advisory Design Panel which will consider whether the application supports the communities’ overall goals.
 The likelihood of obtaining a rezoning on a specific property depends on how you would like the property to be rezoned and future local plans for the surrounding properties.
 No two rezoning applications contain the same exact parameters, so the likelihood for rezoning approval is case specific.